umn-msi-lmnp/cephtools/doc/vignette_getting_started.md

     * `cephtools` converts relative paths to full length paths using `readlink -m PATHNAME`.
 This process has an (unfortunate?) consequence of converting paths to `/panfs/roc/groups/INTEGER/MYGROUP`, `/panfs/jay/groups/INTEGER/MYGROUP`, or `/data_delivery/MYGROUP` paths on ceph.
 The full paths are used on ceph because they inherently show where the original files were once located on panfs (making file collisions less likely).
 * How much storage am I using on ceph (tier2)?
     * You can run `s3info` to learn how much data is being used.
 See `s3info --help` for options.
 Ceph storage is calculated for each MSI user (not by MSI group).
+* How can I ensure robust data transfer?
+    * `cephtools` creates slurm job scripts that use `rclone` for data transfer.
+You can review and modify those default scripts.
+By default, `rclone` uses md5sum checks on every file transfer.
+So each file transfer is robust.
+However, when `rclone` checks to see if a file needs to be transfered, it compares the current file against the remote file using file size and timestamp. `cephtools` uses this default action in `dd2ceph`.
+However, you can have `rclone` make this check using md5sums by adding the `-c` option to `rclone`.